23 Team project work

 2. Choose a dataset: As a team, decide on and select one of the datasets listed below to analyse.
 You can use the same dataset as another team, but you must use a different dataset than the one we used in class.
 These datasets were specifically chosen because they have a lot of variables, are relatively tidy, and are not too large.

-6. Briefly look through the downloaded dataset, the README or other description, and the Zenodo record’s description to familiarize yourself with the data.
+6. Briefly look through the downloaded dataset by opening up with spreadsheet program like Excel.
+Read the README or other description that’s on the Zenodo record to familiarize yourself with the data.

-10. Using the workflow we’ve covered in this course, collaboratively create a reproducible analysis pipeline by:
+11. Using the workflow we’ve covered in this workshop, collaboratively create a reproducible analysis pipeline by:

-• Using the targets package to create a pipeline going from reading the data to generating the HTML file.
+• Using the targets package to create a pipeline going from reading the data to generating the HTML file and running the pipeline with targets::tar_make() or with the Palette (Ctrl-Shift-P, then type “targets run”) regularly.

 • Writing correctly formatted R code using styler and Markdown using Quarto’s canonical mode.